acikgozb/dotfiles/ARCHITECTURE.md

   This is the main field that allows Ansible to be really extensible.
   Even though the installation is designed for Arch Linux hosts, this field is enabled to organize the roles based on the operating system information it gets from Ansible.

 - `pre_tasks`: This field is used to run tasks before the main work gets executed.
-It is used in this project to update the caches of the package managers to prepare the host before using them to install packages.
+It is used in this project to prepare the host environment before using them to install packages.

 - `roles`: This field is used to specify which Ansible roles are used in the playbook.
 An Ansible role is an abstraction that contains tasks that are related in terms of a given functionality (e.g. installing and configuring `$SHELL`).
   This field is basically what brings the whole installation together.

 The playbook looks simple at first sight, because the actual work is done via the roles.
 They are the final piece of the puzzle that we need to discuss next.